Silicon Valley open studios directory

 In the late 1990’s, the area got bought by Sun Microsystems.
 Sun had to keep some of the historic buildings and the cemetery and park for public use.

 Agnews Historic Park, Santa ClaraToday Oracle owns the land; the restored clocktower building is now a center for the developmentally disabled.
-The park in front of the buildings is a nice quiet space and in a pavillion you can read about its former glory.
+The park in front of the buildings is a nice quiet space and in a pavilion you can read about its former glory.

 The Agnews Historic Museum and Cemetery is only open on Fridays from 10 am – 2 pm, no admission.